munificent/craftinginterpreters/book/jumping-back-and-forth.md

 I guess what I really don't like is that we're making language design and engineering decisions today based on fear.
 Few people today have any subtle understanding of the problems and benefits of goto.
-Instead, we just think it's bad.
-Personally, I've never found fear a good place to start from when trying to do good, creative work.
+Instead, we just think it's "considered harmful".
+Personally, I've never found dogma a good starting place for quality creative work.

 </div>